SERITAGE GROWTH SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until August 30, 2024 to file lead plaintiff applications in a securities class action lawsuit against Seritage Growth Properties (“Seritage” or the“Company”) (NYSE: SRG), if they purchased the Company's securities between July 7, 2022 and May 10, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Aug.
+23, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until August 30, 2024 to file lead plaintiff applications in a securities class action lawsuit against Seritage Growth Properties ("Seritage" or the "Company") (NYSE: SRG ), if they purchased the Company's securities between July 7, 2022 and May 10, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help